grkndev/snowflake-id/README.md

 - `nodeId`: The node ID used in ID generation.
 - `sequence`: The sequence number used in ID generation.

+### randomId(length?: number, options?: RandomIdOptions): string

+Generates a random ID.

+Parameters:
+- `length` (optional): The length of the ID to generate.
+Default is 6.
+- `options` (optional): An object with the following properties:
+  - `useChars` (optional): Whether to use alphabetic characters.
+Default is false.
+  - `useNumbers` (optional): Whether to use numeric characters.
+Default is true.

+Returns a string representation of the generated random ID.

 ## Error Handling

 The `generateSnowflakeId` function may throw errors in the following cases:
 - If the provided `nodeId` is less than 0 or greater than 1023.
 - If the provided `epoch` is a negative number or a future timestamp.
 - If the system clock moves backwards.

+The `randomId` function may throw an error if neither `useChars` nor `useNumbers` is set to true in the options.

 ## License